Guerrillas and the “Jungle”

 And then we shall dance on your graves!

 I must confess to learning of this poem from Billy Bragg’s 1996 album William Bloke.
 His version changed a few of the words, including “drag down the Great” to “drag down the State”, for extra subversive goodness.
 Bragg says he is reclaiming both nationalism and the poet from the Right.
-In any case, here Rome clearly stands in for the British Empire, and the Picts for the peoples being colonized, and Kipling’s sympathy with the colonized and against imperialism is apparent.

 Those peoples are not suited to our institutions.
 They are not ready for liberty as we understand it.
 They do not want it.
 Why are we bent on forcing upon them a civilization not suited to them and which only means in their view degradation and a loss of self-respect, which is worse than the loss of life itself?

-To clarify, the ideology that we are subjugating people as some kind of necessary evil involved with our “real goal” of spreading the blessings of freedom and democracy to benighted peoples, which in those days bore the now-abandoned branding of “Manifest Destiny”, is, and always has been, nothing but a thin coat of justification whitewashing imperialist ambitions.
+To clarify, the ideology we are subjugating people as some kind of necessary evil involved with our “real goal” of spreading the blessings of freedom and democracy to benighted peoples, which in those days bore the now-abandoned branding of “Manifest Destiny”, is, and always has been, nothing but a thin coat of justification whitewashing imperialist ambitions.

 [M]y belief is we will, in fact, be greeted as liberators.